-Curiosity and an urge to explore new territory are my main drivers in research, and in mastering new technology and software.
+Curiosity and an urge to explore new territory are the main drivers of my research.
 In addition, I want the results of my work to be useful for biodiversity conservation and sustainable use of natural resources.

 Eurasian Curlew Numenius arquata

 My research on the Eurasian Curlew started in 1984 from an early notion of widespread decline.
 Unfortunately, this decline is still on-going and the causes poorly understood.
 Over the years, I’ve added some pieces of knowledge to the understanding of this decline, e.g. about habitat choice and behaviour.
-I’ve also gone a long way to funnel this knowledge into the world of hands-on agriculture and to the UNEP/AEWA international action plan.
+I’ve also gone a long way to funnel this knowledge into the real world of agriculture and into the development and implementation of the UNEP/AEWA international action plan.
 Since 2018, I’m assigned national expert by Naturvårdsverket (the Swedish EPA) and a member of AEWA's International Eurasian Curlew Working Group.

 Bean Goose Anser fabalis

 My research on Bean Geese started with the observation that goose counts alone cannot provide the evidence needed for sustainable management (including harvest) and conservation.
-Gradually, I managed to apply new tools (e.g. GPS/GSM loggers and genetics) and to widen the scope of this study (throughout entire flyways).
-Preliminary results show that the Bean Goose population is highly structured, and that management and harvest decision should take this within-species diversity into account.
-Even for this species, my findings have been and will be used in the UNEP/AEWA international action plan.
-My research has also contributed to a new awareness about the occurrence of subspecies (e.g. SNP-chip technology) to all sorts of genetic samples (including eDNA) from across the full range of this species.
+Gradually, I managed to apply new tools (e.g. GPS/GSM loggers and genetics) and to widen the scope of this study (to flyway level).
+The results show that the Bean Goose population is highly structured, and that management and harvest decisions should take this within-species diversity into account.
+Even for this species, my findings have been included in the UNEP/AEWA international action plan.
+Currently, I work to apply modern genetic tools (e.g. SNP-chip technology) to all sorts of genetic samples (including eDNA) from across the full range of this species.

 East-West migration in boreal passerines